pmxfiles/vrchat_useful_mod/README.md

 - AntiCrasher (particle and poly count detection with configurable limits)
 - AntiCrasher ignore friends mode
 - Fav+ which allows infinite avatars to be saved (credits to 404, this is a refactored version of his)
-- Silent avatar saving from social to Fav+
+- Silent avatar saving from social & direct selection - to Fav+

 Enjoy.
 (C# sucks major ****)